We support safe staffing in the maternity workforce

-- a method for assessing the workload generated by the number of clients and their different levels of care
+- a method for assessing the workload generated by the number of people cared for and their different levels of care

 - the standard of care to be met

-- a means of recording staff hours required to meet those needs standards
+- a means of recording staff hours required to meet those needs and standards

-- and a formula to convert the data into staffing requirements.
+- a formula to convert the data into staffing requirements.

-Birthrate Plus is based upon the standard on one to one care from a midwife for a woman during labour and delivery, together with the care of the newborn infant(s)
+Birthrate Plus® is based upon the standard of one-to-one care from a midwife for a woman during labour and delivery, together with the care of the newborn infant(s)

-A classification system was developed which uses clinical indicators to place mother and baby in one of five outcome categories.
+A classification system has been developed which uses clinical indicators to place a mother and baby in one of five outcome categories.

 A further classification is used for women who receive care in the delivery suite, but who do not give birth during that visit, and this has recently been put onto a separate score sheet in response to changes in practice.